 Below, we take a closer look at the different types of collateral you can provide when applying for secure business financing.
 Work with a bank, credit union, or loan officer to understand which option will work best for your business’s current circumstances.

 1. Real Estate

-Property holdings and real estate are incredibly popular choices of collateral for business owners.
-Using real estate as collateral is also common with a personal loan or mortgage.
+Property holdings and real estate are incredibly popular collateral choices for business owners.
+Using real estate as collateral is common with a personal loan or mortgage.
 Financial institutions find real estate to be an attractive kind of collateral because retaining property values over time is typically manageable with real estate.

 Additionally, most real estate is worth at least $100,000 or more.
 Real estate’s high values mean you can secure more funding with property, buildings, or other assets acting as collateral.

 2. Equipment or Machinery